sayeemabdullah/React-Cribsheet/README.md

 ```

-We can also write inline style like below :
+We can also write an inline style like below :

 ``` js